 The University as we know it today was founded in 1851 and is a public university.
 It has a fairly amicable acceptance rate of 36%, making it a popular application choice for many students hoping for higher education.
 The iconic view of the main building from the fountain plaza and plaque is an image of pride for many graduates.

 Today Freedom Tower is a contemporary art museum, but the building itself has a storied history with deep and important connections to the significant Cuban community in Miami.
-It is sometimes lovingly referred to as the Ellis Island of the south, in honour of the many Cuban refugees who entered the US from their native land.
+It is sometimes lovingly referred to as the Ellis Island of the South, in honor of the many Cuban refugees who entered the US from their native land.

-Plant Museum is a living throwback to older times — a museum that documents what life was like back in the 1890s.
-Part of its unique appeal is that many of its exhibits contain actual furnishings and artefacts of the time.
+Plant Museum is a living throwback to older times — a museum that documents what life was like in the 1890s.
+Part of its unique appeal is that many of its exhibits contain actual furnishings and artifacts of the time.

 The museum focuses on what high-end tourists might have experienced as a lifestyle back in those days.
 Unique and fascinating exhibits like an exploration of the war of 1898, lifestyles of the service staff and gentry, and even entertainment in the park can be enjoyed.

 The “Historic” in the name actually refers to what scientists estimate the early settlements of some 5,000 years ago to have been like.
 Evidence has been found here that early Native American people would have gathered here to fish and hunt.